bruce940134/Kaggle-House-Price-Competition/README.md

 The models are coded in Python and using libraries such as scikit learn, Pandas, and Numpy.

-The notebooks with sklearn in the titles are machine learning models imported from the scikit-learn, xgboost, light-gb, cat-gb libraries.
+The notebooks with sklearn in the titles are machine learning models imported from the scikit-learn, xgboost, lgbm, cat-gb libraries.

 Applies techniques:
   - Data Transformation